Vitellius: Bid for power

 He owed his elevation to the throne to Caecina and Fabius Valens, commanders of two legions on the Rhine.
 Through these two men a military revolution was speedily accomplished; they refused to renew their vows of allegiance to Emperor Galba on 1 January 69.
 Vitellius was proclaimed emperor at Cologne on the following day, and then again on the day after.
 More accurately, he was proclaimed emperor of the armies of Germania Inferior and Superior.
 The armies of Gaul, Britannia and Raetia sided with them shortly afterwards.
 By the time that they marched on Rome, however, it was Otho, and not Galba, whom they had to confront.

-In fact, he was never acknowledged as emperor by the entire Roman world, though at Rome the Senate accepted him and decreed to him the usual Imperial honours on 19 April.
+In fact, he was never acknowledged as emperor by the entire Roman world, though at Rome the Senate accepted him and decreed to him the imperial honours on 19 April.
 He advanced into Italy at the head of a licentious and rough soldiery, and Rome became the scene of riot and massacre, gladiatorial shows and extravagant feasting.
 To reward his victorious legionaries, Vitellius expanded the existing Praetorian Guard and installed his own men from his Rhine army.